danish110dev/orchids-escape-houses/README.md

 ## Deployment

-This project is configured for deployment on Vercel with automatic redeployment on new commits.
+This project is configured for deployment on Vercel with automatic redeployment.